Becoming a Dealer Member

 9. Wait for CIRO confirmation of membership approval.

-If CIRO staff are satisfied that the application meets membership requirements, the application will be submitted to CIRO’s Board of Directors for consideration.
+Once CIRO staff have completed our compliance review of the membership application and are satisfied that the application meets membership requirements, the application will be submitted to CIRO’s Board of Directors for consideration.
 The Board will decide whether to:

 CIRO will notify the applicant in writing of the Board’s decision.
 Once the Board approves the application, the firm will be admitted to membership once administrative requirements have been finalized (e.g., payment of any remaining fees), and the applicable CSA jurisdictions have confirmed approval of the firm's registration.